CapMetro Bus: E-Bus

 CapMetro had, since September 19, 2002, operated "E-Bus" routes, to ferry students between student residential areas to the 6th Street area.
 These buses ran only evenings and late nights on weekends and did not run in summer.
-The E in "E-Bus" stands for "eating and entertainment" and funding was initially provided by companies advertising on the bus.
-On April 1, 2010, the Daily Texan reported that, in an attempt to curb passenger unruliness, CapMetro had required students swipe their student IDs before boarding and that UT would start paying for some of the services.
+The E in "E-Bus" stands for "eating and entertainment", and funding was initially provided by companies advertising on the bus.
+On April 1, 2010, the Daily Texan reported that, in an attempt to curb passenger unruliness, CapMetro had required students to swipe their student IDs before boarding and that UT would start paying for some of the services.
 These routes were suspended in 2020 due to the COVID-19 pandemic and were permanently discontinued on January 14, 2024.